nestorjhernandezm/phd-thesis/README.rst

 -----------

-This repository contains the LaTeX source files to assemble the thesis *Network Coding for Cooperation in Wireless Network*
+This repository contains the LaTeX source files to assemble the thesis *Network Coding for Cooperation in Wireless Networks*